ytyulkinaxway/axway-open-docs/content/en/docs/central/connect-azure-gateway/_index.md

 ## Preparing Azure services for Traceability Agent

-The following is a high-level overview of the required steps to connect Azure API Management services to AMPLIFY Central:
+The following is a high-level overview of the required steps to connect Azure API Management services to Amplify Central:

 * Create an Azure Event Hubs Namespace and Event Hub
 * Create an Azure diagnostic setting